hth313/OS4/doc/shells.rst

 The third shell variant is a *system shell*.
 System shells are located below all application shells in the shell stack.
-All system shells are active and each one is always consulted in the stacking order until a handler is found.
-They are typically used for replacing single (or a few) keys, providing alternative or additional functionality.
-One example is a replacement for the assign (``ASN``) function that could be implemented using a system shell.
+All system shells are active and each one is consulted in the stacking order until a handler is found.
+They are typically used for replacing single (or a few) keys, providing alternative base functionality.
+One example is a replacement for the assign (``ASN``) key which can be implemented using a system shell.

 Extension handlers
 ------------------

 .. index:: extension handlers

-The final entity that lives in the shell stack is *extension handlers*.
+The fourth and final entity that lives in the shell stack are *extension handlers*.
 They are very different from the shells as they implement a generic message system.
 There are no keyboard or display behavior associated with them.
 Events are routed to message handlers which act on a given message.

+Extension handlers are somewhat related to poll vectors, but these handlers are more flexible.

 Shell structure
 ===============

 .. index:: shells; structure

-A shell is defined by a structure that consists of several elements.
+A shell is defined by a structure which consists of several elements.
 It is defined as follows:

 .. code-block:: ca65